-Cimetidine, or Tagamet, is a cheap over-the-counted medicine which was approved by the FDA back in 1977.
+Cimetidine, or Tagamet, is a cheap over-the-counted medicine which was approved by the FDA back in 1977 and so is now off patent.
 It is a histamine receptor antagonist, and is used to treat stomach and duodenal ulcers and heartburn and indigestion.
 Histamines cause the stomach to produce acid and cimetidine stops this.

-Cimetidine works against histamine receptor sites on the cell wall.
+Cimetidine works against histamine receptor sites on the cancer cell wall.
 And histamines seem to be required to bind cancer cells together.
-Trials have been conducted on other ´histamine-receptor antagonists´ but to no avail.

 A number of papers then appeared in the New England Journal of Medicine and The Lancet showing its effectiveness amongst patients after colorectal cancer operations, either used on its own or in conjunction with standard treatments.
 By 2002 the British Journal of Cancer reported a trial with 64 patients.
 The group without cimetidine showed a 10-year survival of 49.8, whereas the group also taking cimetidine had a 10-year survival of 84.6 per cent.
 In the group with the most aggressive cancers the figures were, without 23 per cent; with 85 per cent!
 The important conclusion was to give the drug before and during surgery.